antouhou/grafo/README.md

 ### Basic Usage

-Below is a simple example demonstrating how to initialize the `Renderer`, add shapes and text, and render a frame using `winit`.
-For a more comprehensive example, refer to the [examples](https://github.com/antouhou/grafo/tree/main/examples) folder in the repository.
+Below is a simple example demonstrating how to initialize the `Renderer`, add shapes, and render a frame using `winit`.
+For more examples, refer to the [examples](https://github.com/antouhou/grafo/tree/main/examples) folder in the repository.

 ```rust